<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=134039050697210&amp;ev=PageView&amp;noscript=1">

 Letting students work ahead often leads to confusion and anxiety among the peers who are not working ahead.
 The current schedule is a strategic balance aimed at maximizing collective success.

-If the assignment release schedule doesn’t work for you, consider joining our On-Demand Programs instead.
-Apple Intelligence will be available as an on-demand program in fall 2024.
+If the assignment release schedule doesn’t work for you, consider joining our on-demand bootcampsinstead.

 If I struggle with a concept or homework, can I ask my mentor to hop on a video call to help me?